zeroseven/z7_semantilizer/README.md

 tx_semantilizer.ignoreCTypes = div, html
 ```

-If the page headline is fixed via page properties, you can implement your own functions to adapt to this in the semantilizer.
+If the page headline is set via page properties, you can implement your own functions to adapt to this in the semantilizer.
 Register one or more classes implements the `FixedTitleInterface` like the following example:

 **ext_localconf.php**
 ```php